ReproNim/module-reproducible-basics/_episodes/04-legalities.md

 >   review anonymization tools available for various types of data in neuroimaging.
 {: .callout}

-> ## Exercise: de-face a T1-weighted anatomical scan?
+> ## Exercise: de-face a T1-weighted anatomical scan
 >
 > De-face an anatomical scan using your knowledge of VCSs to track your
 > actions according to best practices for reproducibility.